Early Intervention & ABA

 What ages does your program serve?

 We specialize in early intervention between the ages of 18 months to six years of age.
-We do work with older children; however, we do not accept any new clients older than five years old.
-We encourage families with children 6 years and up to reach out to other ABA providers (view our resource library here).
+We do work with older children; however, there is limited availability for afternoon sessions.
+We encourage families with children 12 years and up to reach out to other ABA providers (view our resource library here).

 My child is not medically diagnosed with autism.
 Can you help?